 – Concerti for viola da gamba and orchestra (also with other solo instruments)

-– Chamber music with more instruments where the viola da gamba takes a solo role and where it is not relegated exclusively to the function of the basso continuo.
-Excluded here are therefore those pieces, usually of English origin, where the viola da gamba accompanies a harmonic instrument (lute, harpsichord), doubling the bass line of the basso continuo
+– Chamber music with more instruments where the viola da gamba takes a solo role and is not relegated exclusively to an accompanying function or to double the bass line of the basso continuo

 See here for an example list of works excluded from the Catalogue because the viol has no solistic function.

 The Catalogue was initially conceived for the instrumental repertoire only, but recently and gradually the vocal repertoire with viola da gamba obbligata is integrated as well.
 This part is therefore still incomplete, but will be continuously updated.
 In particular, vocal works are not yet indexed by scoring, for the moment they are thus searchable by single voices or instruments, but not by precise combinations of forces.

 Lost works are included, so that this catalogue can serve as a point of referral for followup research.